Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 * Source files follow the Python syntax code conventions.
 For example:
-    no need for semi-colons to end lines, no curly braces around functions or methods, each new level of code is indented with 4 spaces, use only spaces: convert all tabs to spaces if necessary (?? other noteworthy conventions)
+    no need for semi-colons to end lines, no curly braces around functions or methods, each new level of code (a so-called code block) is indented with 4 spaces, an indentation mistake will result in a compiler error. use only spaces: convert all tabs to spaces if necessary (?? other noteworthy conventions)

 * Code file names are written usually in lowercase, separated by _ if needed, like *deviceinfo.mojo* or *simple_interop.mojo*.
-Never use Python or Mojo or their keywords as a filename, this will result in an error by confusing the Mojo compiler!
+Never use Python or Mojo or their keywords as a filename, this will confuse the Mojo compiler and result in an error.
 Never use space characters in a Mojo filename, several OS's don't like that!
   > Note:
   > If you really need to work with a source file containing spaces (like in *space invaders.mojo*), you can use "" on Windows to compile the source like this: `mojo "space invaders.mojo"`.

 * For a list of keywords, see *keywords.txt*.
 Keywords normally cannot be used as identifiers.
 It is not recommended, but if it is really necessary, you can enclose a keyword in backticks `` to force its use as an identifier (see error.mojo in § 9.4 where keyword ref is used as a variable name).

+* A number of consecutive code lines with the same indentation form a *code block* (seel also § 5.1).
+Code blocks can be nested: the nested block is indented as a whole.

 ## 3.2 Comments and Doc comments